kenheaslip/EducationEngineer/education-engineer/tutorial.md

     - node 1 (storage unit 1)
       - pod 1
       - pod 2
-    - Node 2 (storage unit 2)
+    - node 2 (storage unit 2)
       - pod 1
       - pod 2

 Your cluster will come with a few namespace prebuilt.
 Most of them contain core services your cluster needs to run except for one.
 The "default" namespace.
 It's best practice to avoid deploying apps in the default namespace in your cluster.
-If you use default, you may encounter issues in the future where a cluster version upgrade modifies settings you have applied and creates outages or performance impacts on your apps.
-TO avoid this we will need to create a new namespace for the applciations we want to deploy.
+If you use default, you may encounter issues in the future where a cluster version upgrade modifies settings you have applied and creates outages or performance impacts for your apps.
+To avoid this we will need to create a new namespace for the applciations we want to deploy.

-An example of an issue you could run into is changes to the default namespace limits or quotas:
+An example of an issue you could run into is:
+Changes to the default namespace limits or quotas:
 - A cluster upgrade removes or modifies the limits you set on the default namespace.
 If you are using a cloud K8s Cluster with node scaling, your app could endlessly scale up and surprise you with a very expensive bill.

 1. To create a new namespace named 'mylab', execute the command below.
 ```
 kubectl create ns mylab
 ```

 Your results should be similar to the output below.
 ```
 C:\*****\****>kubectl create ns mylab
 namespace/mylab created
 ```

 2. Let's check to make sure our namespace is created by executing the command below.
 ```
 kubectl get ns
 ```

 You should be able to see all the namespaces that exist on your cluster.
-Note the age for the namespace we created, "mylab", and that it's status is "active"
+Note the age for the namespace we created, "mylab", and that it's status is "active".
 ```
 C:\****\****>kubectl get ns
 NAME                 STATUS   AGE